New Pact on Migration and Asylum: Criticism

+After the pact took effect in June 2026, Sebastian Lange commented that the European Commission was ultimately responsible for the practical implementation and pointed out that EU members Hungary and Poland had already opted out of the solidarity-based distribution of asylum seekers who arrive in states at the European Unions external borders and that the conflict would continue to play out behind the scenes.

 Later developments

 In September 2024, the Netherlands and Hungary asked to opt out of the Pact, while France said it was open to renegotiating its contents.
-All EU members states were required to submit their plans for implementation by 12 December, however only 14 countries submitted their plans by the deadline.
+All EU member states were required to submit their plans for implementation by 12 December, but only 14 countries submitted their plans by the deadline.
 In February 2025, Polish Prime Minister Tusk told Ursula von der Leyen that Poland would not implement the Pact, recalling that Poland had accepted a large number of Ukrainian refugees.

 European Commissioner for Home Affairs Ylva Johansson warned in April 2024 that "All member states have to implement it and apply it.
 If not, the Commission will of course act and use – if necessary – infringement (procedures)."

+Implementation

+The New Pact on Migration and Asylum officially entered into application on 12 June 2026.
+This step initiated the transition from a political agreement to operational execution.
+At an informal ministerial meeting in Nicosia, EU Migration Commissioner Magnus Brunner described the reform as the beginning of a broader implementation process.
+He emphasized that strict compliance with the new rules is legally binding on all member states.
+The transition relies on close cooperation with EU agencies, including Frontex, Eurodac, and eu-LISA, to monitor national execution plans and manage external migration dimensions.

 Legislation

 The Pact resulted in the following ten pieces of legislation: